codefoster/codefoster.com/source/_drafts/Getting-Windows-Device-Info.md

 ---
 title: Getting Windows Device Info
 tags: []
-date: 2016-10-02 16:03:46
+date:
 ---

 I have plenty of experience in the C# space with accessing Windows API, but I&rsquo;m still finding it rather novel and delightful to do the same thing in JavaScript.
-The fact that I can do something like&hellip;
+The fact that I can do something like...;

 <pre class="brush: js;">
 Windows.Devices.Enumeration.DeviceInformation</pre>

-&hellip;is just slick.
+...;is just slick.
 That&rsquo;s all.
 There&rsquo;s no interop&rsquo;ing, no dll loading, no service calls.
 WinRT just delivers it to my front door and doesn&rsquo;t even make me sign.

 Recently, I went looking for how to enumerate the devices currently recognized by the system and found it to be quite nice and thought I&rsquo;d share.